 1. Long distance flight consumes the amount of fuel that a car uses for many years and pollutes the air.
 Some people think that we should discourage non-essential flights, such as tourists travel, rather than limit the use of cars.
 To what extent do you agree or disagree?

-Car ownership has increased so rapidly over the past thirty years that any cities in the world are now "one big traffic" How true do you think this statement is?
-What measures can government take to discourage people from using their cars.
+Car ownership has increased so rapidly over the past 30 years that many cities in the world are now “one big traffic jam”.
+How true do you think this statement is?
+What measures can government take to discourage people from using their cars?

 The world is consuming natural resources faster than they can be renewed.
 Therefore, it is important that products are made to last.
 Governments should discourage people from constantly buying up-to-date or fashionable products.
 To what extent do you agree or disagree?